plewka/PylontechUSX00C_CAN2MQTT/README.md

 # Credits
 Direct thanks to the guys who did OpenDTU for the Hoymiles HM-xxxx solar inverters which I studied and used as the example to get the HA integration done.
+Many thanks to all the people which made it possible to have this great smart-home solution based on open source.